-Every few months, we update the Bulletproof® Diet with the latest findings from research and experimentation, usually by shifting recommendations slightly in one direction or another or adding new foods.
-This is the 2011 version 2 of the Bulletproof diet.
-The latest version of the diet can found here.
+Every few months, I update the Bulletproof® Diet with the latest findings from research and experimentation, usually by shifting recommendations slightly in one direction or another or adding new foods.
+This is the 2014-2015 version of the Bulletproof diet featured in The Bulletproof Diet book.

-This is a list of studies behind the principles of this diet – the Bulletproof Diet book contains hundreds more.
+This is a snapshot of some of the studies behind the principles of this diet – the Bulletproof Diet book contains hundreds more.
 It is always being updated as new research becomes available.

 Cereal grains contribute to nutrient deficiencies, autoimmune disease, impaired digestion, and contain opioids which make them addicting.
 (1)